 Before using p≡p Sync make sure your devices are using the correct time and date.
 In case time and date differ significantly, you might run into issues with synchronisation.

-When using p≡p on two or more devices at the same time and the devices have at least 1 email account in common, p≡p will automatically start a sync process between the devices.
+When using p≡p on two or more devices at the same time and the devices have at least one email account in common, p≡p will automatically start a sync process between the devices.
 This ensures that you can read encrypted messages on all your devices.
-If multiple devices use the same email account, the p≡p sync wizard will appear on all devices.
+If multiple devices use the same email account, the p≡p Sync wizard will appear on all devices.
 It looks like this:

 On the second screen of the wizard you will see Trustwords.